Skip to main content

 People within an organization have different perceptions of DevOps.
 Some think it’s a culture change, some believe it simply fuses Dev and Ops, and others say it’s all about automation and tooling.
 With so many opinions fogging DevOps, a definitive understanding of DevOps success has become abstruse.

-Despite this conundrum, there are four key DevOps metrics that can help you measure the performance of the software delivery process.
-The four crucial metrics are Velocity, Quality, Stability, and Release Readiness.
+Despite this conundrum, four key DevOps metrics—velocity, quality, stability, and release readiness — can help you measure the performance of the software delivery process.

 Also Read: Continuous Integration: The DevOps Approach Which Fuels Productivity

-If you have deployed efficient DevOps methodologies and tools, then measuring the success using these metrics will be a cakewalk.
+If you have deployed efficient DevOps methodologies and tools, measuring success using these metrics will be a cakewalk.
 Let’s delve into the details:

 4 Key Metrics for DevOps Success